-TIP: If you are married and both of you receive pension, annuity, or IRA income you are more likely to be able to deduct \$4,370 each if you file separately.
+TIP: If you are married and both of you receive pension, annuity, or IRA income you are more likely to be able to deduct \$4,640 each if you file separately.

-Complete the Partial Pension, Annuity, and IRA Income Exemption Worksheet on Form 2, page 6, to determine the amount of your exemption.
+Complete the Partial Pension, Annuity, and IRA Income Exemption Schedule on Form 2, page 6, to determine the amount of your exemption.

-Line 36-Subtotal to Figure Taxable Social Security
+Line 35-Subtotal to Figure Taxable Social Security

 Benefits.
-Combine lines 1 through 35.
+Combine lines 1 through 34.
 This subtotal helps you figure your taxable amount of Social Security benefits for Montana tax purposes.
-If you did not receive any Social Security benefits in 2020, report 0 (zero) on line 37.
+If you did not receive any Social Security benefits in 2022, report 0 (zero) on line 36.

-Line 37-Subtraction to Federal Taxable Social Security/Tier I Railroad Retirement.
+Line 36-Subtraction to Federal Taxable Social Security.
 Your Social Security benefits taxable to Montana may be different from the amount of taxable benefits that you reported on Form 2, line 6b.
-Determine if you must enter a subtraction by completing the Taxable Social Security Benefits Worksheet on Form 2, page 6.
+Determine if you must enter a subtraction by completing the Taxable Social Security Benefits Schedule on Form 2, page 6.

+Line 37-Subtraction for Federal taxable Tier I Railroad Retirement benefits.
 Montana does not tax Tier I Railroad Retirement benefits.

-Add your Social Security subtraction from the Taxable Social Security Worksheet, if any, and any amount of Tier I Railroad Retirement benefits included on Form 2, line 6b.
-Report the total on this line.
+Report the Tier I Railroad Retirement benefits included on Form 2, line 6b on this line.

-Partial Pension, Annuity, and IRA Income Exemption, and Taxable Social Security Benefits Worksheets
+Partial Pension, Annuity, and IRA Income Exemption, and Taxable Social Security Benefits Schedules